CityOfOrlando-2025/COOL/documentation/docs/backend/RoleManagementAPI.md

 #  Role Management API Function:
-When a new user registers for an account, their role_name is automatically set to "citizen."
+When a new user registers for an account, their role_name is automatically set to "employee."

 Only users with the admin role have permission to change another user's role_name using the user's role_id number.
 - role_id
 - role_name
-- dl_required

 ---